Corallo/WriteUp/OpenTheFlag WriteUp.md

 The second mov will put "/etc" in the area_addr\
 ![AltText](https://i.gyazo.com/fa2a3f5c0ea8030a20eabcd47903378a.png)

-Then, the ret will take out the pop gadget, and the same will happen, until the string "/etc/flag" is completely written.
+Then, the ret will take out the pop gadget, and will repeat what we just saw, until the string "/etc/flag" is completely written.

 ---